Cartagena Cruise Port Guide

 Castillo de la Concepción

 Medieval hilltop castle with best panoramic views of city, port, and your ship.
 Glass panoramic elevator (€2) whisks you 45m up—skip the steep walk.
-History center inside covers 3,000 years from Carthaginians to Civil War.
+History center inside covers 3,000 years from the Carthaginians to the Civil War.
 Peacocks roam the gardens.

 Cost

-€5-6 w/lift
+€5-6 w/elevator

 Transport

-Walk + lift
+Walk + elevator

 Time